jxskiss/mcli/README.md

 ## API

+- `SetOptions` sets optional options for App.
+- `SetGlobalFlags` sets global flags, global flags are available to all commands.
 - `Add` adds a command.
 - `AddHidden` adds a hidden command.
 - `AddGroup` adds a group explicitly.
 A group is a common prefix for some commands.